qifanyyy/JupyterNotebook/README.md

 # JupyterNotebook
-## updated scripts to download all .ipynb files
+### Updated scripts to download all .ipynb files
+### Downloaded all algorithms to analyze their intentions